M-K-Shukla/Demo/README.md

 # Demo
-This is a  Demo for Git & GitHub Class
+This is a  Demo for Git & GitHub Class.